Bob's Projects & Ideas

 Choosing the Angle and Height

-To choose the angle, there are number of methods: you can make a scale drawing on paper, you can use twine or string to lay out a pattern on the ground, or you can use the a2 + b2 = c2 math formula for calculating the dimensions.
+To choose the angle, there are number of methods: you can make a scale drawing on paper, you can use twine or string to lay out a pattern on the ground.
 You can even just start right out with wood, if you already have some stored away.
 Whichever method you use to choose your angles and height, when you have something you like, try making on A with wood before buying and cutting all kinds of pieces.